 MUSI 280 continued.
 The study of advanced micing and recording techniques, computer audio editing and refinement of skills towards additional projects.
-Prerequisite: MUSI 280.

-(3-0) 15 weeks History of Classical and Romantic Music
+History of Classical and Romantic Music

 A performance-lecture survey of the styles, composers, and performers of the Classical and Romantic periods of music history.

 Note: Skill in music reading is an asset.

-MUSI 302-3 (BC=3) (3-0) 15 weeks History of Post-Romantic and 20th Century Music
+History of Post-Romantic and 20th Century Music